 1. About the Author and the Journal

-Ken R. Vincent holds a Doctorate in Counseling Psychology from the University of Northern Colorado in 1973.
+Ken R. Vincent (dies 2024) held a Doctorate in Counseling Psychology from the University of Northern Colorado in 1973.
 He retired from teaching Psychology and the Psychology of Religious Experience at Houston Community College.
-He is a member of the Alister Hardy Society for the Study of Spiritual Experience and the International Association of Near-Death Studies (IANDS).
-He is a founding Board Member of the Christian Universalist Association and the former Webmaster of The Universalist Herald website.
-Dr. Vincent is the author of several books on NDEs, STEs, and Universalism in World Religions including: The Magi: From Zoroaster to the Three Wise Men: a comparison of the religion of the Magi (Zoroastrianism) to Christianity and shows the parallels of Universal Restoration in both faiths; Visions of God from the Near-Death Experience: The wisdom of the prophets and sages of the world’s religions are superimposed upon the accounts of modern-day near-death experiencers to illustrate the similarities between them; The Golden Thread: God’s Promise of Universal Salvation: documents the solid support for Universal Salvation in the Bible as well as research into NDEs and Mystical / Religious / Spiritual Experiences; and God Is With Us: What Near-Death and Other Spiritually Transformative Experiences Teach Us About God and Afterlife – which examines spiritually transformative experiences in light of Universalist principles found in all the major world religions.
+He was a member of the Alister Hardy Society for the Study of Spiritual Experience and the International Association of Near-Death Studies (IANDS).
+He was a founding Board Member of the Christian Universalist Association and the former Webmaster of The Universalist Herald website.
+Dr. Vincent was the author of several books on NDEs, STEs, and Universalism in World Religions including: The Magi: From Zoroaster to the Three Wise Men: a comparison of the religion of the Magi (Zoroastrianism) to Christianity and shows the parallels of Universal Restoration in both faiths; Visions of God from the Near-Death Experience: The wisdom of the prophets and sages of the world’s religions are superimposed upon the accounts of modern-day near-death experiencers to illustrate the similarities between them; The Golden Thread: God’s Promise of Universal Salvation: documents the solid support for Universal Salvation in the Bible as well as research into NDEs and Mystical / Religious / Spiritual Experiences; and God Is With Us: What Near-Death and Other Spiritually Transformative Experiences Teach Us About God and Afterlife – which examines spiritually transformative experiences in light of Universalist principles found in all the major world religions.
 Dr. Vincent also has an article published on this website entitled Study of Evidential After-Death Communications.

 This article was reprinted with permission from De Numine, No.74, Spring 2023, the journal and newsletter of the Alister Hardy Trust.